How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How do you terminate a month-to-month rental in District of Columbia?

-In District of Columbia, landlords must give 30 days (just cause required) written notice to terminate a month-to-month tenancy.
-Tenants must give 30 days written notice.
-Notice should be delivered in person or via certified mail.
+In District of Columbia, landlords must give 30 days written notice to terminate a month-to-month tenancy, and tenants must give 30 days written notice.
+The District requires just cause to terminate a tenancy (DC Code § 42-3505.01).
+Notice without an enumerated reason is invalid.
+Notice should be delivered in person or by certified mail so delivery can be proven.
 Either party can terminate without cause unless local rent control rules apply.

 What is the difference between a month-to-month and a fixed-term lease in District of Columbia?

 A fixed-term lease runs for a set period (usually 12 months) and cannot be ended early without cause or mutual agreement.
-A month-to-month agreement renews automatically each month and can be ended by either party with proper notice - 30 days (just cause required) for the landlord and 30 days for the tenant in District of Columbia.
+A month-to-month agreement renews automatically each month and can be ended by either party with proper notice.
+In District of Columbia, that means 30 days from the landlord and 30 days from the tenant.
 Month-to-month agreements offer more flexibility but less security for both parties.

 How much notice is required to terminate a lease in District of Columbia?

-For month-to-month tenancies, District of Columbia requires landlords to give 30 days (just cause required) notice and tenants to give 30 days notice.
+For month-to-month tenancies, District of Columbia requires landlords to give 30 days notice and tenants to give 30 days notice.
+The District requires just cause to terminate a tenancy (DC Code § 42-3505.01).
+Notice without an enumerated reason is invalid.
 Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your District of Columbia Month-to-Month Rental Agreement?